sysord/Graphvis/README.md

 Graphvis
 ========

-Graphvis is a Primefaces JSF component for Graph visualisation with [CytoscapeWeb](http://cytoscapeweb.cytoscape.org/).
+Graphvis and Graphvis2 are Primefaces JSF component for Graph visualisation.
+Graphvis use [CytoscapeWeb](http://cytoscapeweb.cytoscape.org/) for graph rendering.
+Graphvis2 use [CytoscapeWeb 2 (CytoscapeWeb.js)](http://cytoscapeweb.cytoscape.org/) for graph rendering.

-## How to include Graphvis to Primefaces
+## How to include Graphvis components into Primefaces

 * 1. Checkout last Primefaces version
 * 2. Merge sources/src content with primefaces/src (copy sources/src folder into primefaces/src)